dataloop-ai-apps/reference-viewer/README.md

 * `application/pdf`

+## Setup
+* In order to continue, you need to install our &nbsp;🚀 &nbsp;[Python SDK](https://github.com/dataloop-ai/dtlpy) and use our [CLI](https://sdk-docs.dataloop.ai/en/latest/cli.html).

 ## Installation
 * Clone the repository -  `git clone https://github.com/dataloop-ai-apps/reference-viewer.git`
 * `cd reference-viewer`
 * Publish the app -  `dlp app publish --project-name <PROJECT_NAME>`
 * Install - `dlp app install --dpk-id <DPK ID> --project-name <PROJECT_NAME>`

-## Application Usage in the Platform
+## Application Usage in the Dataloop Platform
-To use the Reference Viewer in an item, edit the item's Metadata and add a modalitiy of type "preview" as follows:
+To use the Reference Viewer in an item, add a modalitiy of type "preview" as follows:
 ``` json
 "modalities": [{
     "ref": "63b42ec7f0d95bdf257c5f8f",